zjryan/e8vm/motivation.md

 - Code compiles to Javascript, x86 and ARM
 - Build a library/wiki of code
 - Build online coding courses and games
-- Build an online coding/logic Q&A website
+- Build an online coding/logic Q&amp;A website
 - Build an online code market
 - Be the best programmer headhunting platform